-Illegal Legal Striking Areas Strikes to the head, spine, crotch, groin, and throat are prohibited.
-Strikes to the torso, hands, arms, legs, are legal.
-Actions Headbutting the opponent in any part of their body is not allowed.
+Illegal Legal Striking Areas Strikes to the back of the head, spine, crotch, groin, and throat are prohibited.
+Strikes to the head, torso, hands, arms, and legs are legal.
+Actions Elbow strikes to the head are prohibited.
+Headbutting the opponent anywhere on their body is prohibited.
 Eye gouging/ Finger poking to the eyes is prohibited.
 Kicking or striking the opponent's knee joint in a standing position is prohibited.
-Stomping or stepping on any part of the opponent whilst they are on the ground is prohibited.
+Stomping or stepping on any part of a grounded opponent is prohibited.
 Intentionally bending the opponent's neck or spine at an angle by twisting, causing distortion or hyperextending is prohibited.
-E.g. Neck Crank Slamming an opponent who is attempting a submission or is in bottom position from a height above the waist is prohibited.
-Slamming the opponent with their head positioned vertically to the ground is prohibited.
-(Techniques that lead to the opponent landing head or neck first, such as a waist-over-shoulder slam/suplex).
-Punching and kicking an opponent's torso, hands, arms, legs and feet while both athletes are in a standing position is legal.
-Throwing, sweeping and tossing an opponent in both standing and ground positions is legal.
+E.g. Neck Crank Kicking or using knee strikes on a grounded opponent's head is prohibited.
+Slamming an opponent who is attempting a submission or is in bottom position from a height above the waist is prohibited.
+Punching and kicking an opponent's head, torso, hands, arms, legs, and feet while both athletes are in a standing position is legal.
+Knee strikes to the opponent's torso, legs, and arms are legal.
+Knee strikes to the opponent's head while in a standing position is legal only in a Finals Match.
+Punching a grounded opponent's head, torso, legs, and arms is legal.
+Kicking and knee striking a grounded opponent's torso, legs and arms is legal.
+Throwing, sweeping, and tossing an opponent in both standing and ground positions is legal.
 Applying submissions in both standing and ground positions is legal.
-Punching and kicking a grounded opponent's torso, legs, and arms is legal.
-Applying choke submissions is legal (Rear naked choke, Guillotine, triangle).
-Applying joint submission techniques

-- 8. Using any submission techniques that may harm the opponent's knees (heel hooks, knee bars, etc.) is prohibited. - 9.
-Clawing, twisting, and biting is prohibited. - 10.
-Grabbing or twisting three (3) or fewer fingers of an opponent is prohibited. - 11.
-Keeping fingers spread with fingertips directed towards the opponent's face is prohibited. - 12.
-Bending the elbow when performing a spinning backfist is prohibited. - 13.
-Pinching, grabbing, or striking the opponent's throat under any circumstances is prohibited. - 14.
-Inserting fingers into the opponent's body orifices under any circumstances is prohibited. - 15.
-Stomping or striking the opponent's feet in any way is prohibited. - 16.
-Using the belt in Traditional MMA to execute submission techniques is prohibited. - 17.
-Striking any joint in a direction that opposes its natural range of motion is prohibited. - 18.
-Elbow strikes are prohibited. - 19.
-Knee strikes to the head are prohibited.
+- Slamming an opponent with their head positioned vertically to the ground is prohibited.
+(Techniques that lead to the opponent landing head or neck first, such as a waist-overshoulder slam/suplex). - 10.
+Using any submission techniques that may harm the opponent's knees (heel hooks, knee bars, etc.) is prohibited. - 11.
+Clawing, twisting, or biting is prohibited. - 12.
+Grabbing or twisting three (3) or fewer fingers of an opponent is prohibited. - 13.
+Keeping fingers spread with fingertips directed towards the opponent's face is prohibited. - 14.
+Bending the elbow when performing a spinning backfist is prohibited. - 15.
+Pinching, grabbing or striking the opponent's throat under any circumstances is prohibited. - 16.
+Inserting fingers into the opponent's body orifices under any circumstances is prohibited. - 17.
+Stomping the opponent's feet in any way is prohibited. - 18.
+Using the belt in Traditional MMA to execute submission techniques is prohibited.